What does your brand say about your business before you do?

 - High-end or expensive.

-Ultimately, when studying most luxury brands what truly defines a brand as luxury is the “experience”.
+Ultimately, when studying the traits of most luxury brands what truly defines a brand as luxury is the “experience”.
 Why?
 Well, two or more brands could be offering or selling the same type of products.
 But one has a better experience than the other so people who value a better experience are willing to invest more.

 When we think about consumers and their psychology.
-Some will place higher value on some goods versus others.
+Some will place a higher value on some goods versus others.